ethereum-optimism/SUPs/README.md

 SUPs, and the process around them, are designed to achieve three goals:

-1. Increase the _inclusivity_ of the OP Stack upgrade process.
+1. Increase the _inclusiveness_ of the OP Stack upgrade process.

     Any person or organisation involved in the Optimism protocol development is able to make SUPs and participate in the SUP decision-making workflow.
+SUPs provide an accessible "front-end" for OP Stack development.

 1. Increase the _transparency_ of the OP Stack upgrade process.

     SUP documentation is public.
 The SUP decision-making process is open and transparent.
-Discussion happens publicly on GitHub, and decision making on calls that are open and recorded, with the recordings being shared publicly.
+Discussion happens publicly on GitHub and Discord, and decision making on calls that are open and recorded, with the recordings being shared publicly.

 1. Improve _discipline_ around the OP Stack upgrade process.